City receives 62 proposals for redevelopment of Northlands Exhibition Lands | CBC News

 Agora Borealis is one of the only proposals planning to renovate Northlands Coliseum.
 The proposal has been submitted by a group of architects, engineers, and investors.

-They propose to renovate the former home of the Edmonton Oilers into a "village" that could house 700 families, which would also include senior and student residences along with a hotel.
+They propose to renovate the former home of the Edmonton Oilers into a "village" that would house 700 families, senior and student residences, and a hotel.

 The floor that served as the building's ice surface would be used as a recreation area.

-"It can put about 500,000 square feet of residential living inside it, which seems to be a good thing for the neighbourhood and a lot better alternative to knocking it down or losing a piece of history here," said Michael Koski, one of the project's partners.

-"The plan that Ben [Gardiner] and Haydar's [Al Dahhan] group has put together takes some of the existing concrete panels off, converts them into balconies, and converts them into structure, but the big thing is it removes the stands and keeps the concourses in place.
-Those concourses have enough depth in between them that you can put another floor of residential living in there and create a lot of units.
+The plan includes converting some of the existing concrete panels into balconies, making them part of the structure, he said.

+"The big thing is it removes the stands and keeps the concourses in place.
+Those concourses have enough depth in between them that you can put another floor of residential living in there and create a lot of units," said Koski.
-Brenneis was asked if there's a possibility of the Coliseum being renovated in the city's final plan, even though council voted in September to permanently close the building in January.